Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Problem Formulation

 Considering $\Lb$ as the set of all players, any coalition $\pazocal{S}\subseteq \Lb$ stands for an agreement among players.
 Moreover, $v$ indicates the worth of a coalition in a game.
-Accordingly, a coalition game is defined as follows.
+Accordingly, a coalitional game is defined as follows.

 \begin{defn} A coalitional game is defined by the pair $(\Lb,v)$, where $\Lb$ is the set of players, and $v$ is the mapping function that determines the payoffs of players. \end{defn}